microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-build-quickstart-01-intro.md

 Microsoft Graph connectors allow you to add your own data into Microsoft Graph and have it power various Microsoft 365 experiences.

-This .NET Core application shows you how to use the Microsoft Graph connector API to create a customer connector and use it to power Microsoft Search.
-The quick start uses a sample data appliance parts inventory for the Contoso Appliance Repair organization.
+This .NET Core application shows you how to use the Microsoft Graph connectors API to create a customer connector and use it to power Microsoft Search.
+This tutorial uses a sample data appliance parts inventory for the Contoso Appliance Repair organization.

 ## How does the sample work?